zanna-37/hass-swipe-navigation/README.md

 3. Run the service `custom_updater.check_all` or click the "CHECK" button if you use the tracker-card.

 4. Refresh the page.

-5. That's it, nothing to configure and no card to add.

 # Tweaks:
 It's not necessary to adjust any of the settings, but if you'd like to:<br><br>